 The Company is a global retailer of lifestyle-oriented general merchandise with two reportable segments-"Retail" and "Wholesale."
-The Company's Retail segment consists of the aggregation of its five brands operating through 516 stores under the retail names "Urban Outfitters," "Anthropologie," "Free People," "Terrain" and "Bhldn" and includes their direct-to-consumer channels.
+The Company's Retail segment consists of the aggregation of its five brands operating through 525 stores under the retail names "Urban Outfitters," "Anthropologie," "Free People," "Terrain" and "Bhldn" and includes their direct-to-consumer channels.
 Each of the Company's brands, which include the retail stores and direct-to-consumer channels, are considered an operating segment.
-Net sales from the Retail segment accounted for more than 93% of total consolidated net sales for the three months ended April 30, 2014 and 2013, respectively.
+Net sales from the Retail segment accounted for more than 92% of total consolidated net sales for the three and six months ended July 31, 2014 and 2013, respectively.
 The remaining net sales are derived from the Company's Wholesale segment that distributes apparel to its Retail segment and to approximately 1,400 better department and specialty retailers worldwide.

-The Company has aggregated its brands into a Retail segment based upon their shared management, customer base and economic characteristics.
+The Company has aggregated its brands into the Retail segment based upon their shared management, customer base and economic characteristics.
 Reporting in this format provides management with the financial information necessary to evaluate the success of the segments and the overall business.
 The Company evaluates the performance of the segments based on the net sales and pre-tax income from operations (excluding intercompany charges) of the segment.
 Corporate expenses include expenses incurred and directed by the corporate office that are not allocated to segments.
 The principal identifiable assets for each reporting segment are inventories and property and equipment.
 Other assets are comprised primarily of general corporate assets, which principally consist of cash and cash equivalents, marketable securities, deferred taxes and prepaid expenses, which are typically not allocated to the Company's segments.
 The Company accounts for intersegment sales and transfers as if the sales and transfers were made to third parties making similar volume purchases.

 The Company's omni-channel strategy enhances its customers' brand experience by providing a seamless approach to the customer shopping experience.
 The Company has substantially integrated all available shopping channels, including stores, websites (online and through mobile devices) and catalogs.
 The Company's investments in areas such as marketing campaigns and technology advancements are designed to generate demand for the omnichannel and not the separate store or direct-to-consumer channels.
 Store sales are primarily fulfilled from that store's inventory, but may also be shipped from any of the Company's fulfillment centers or from a different store location if an item is not available at the original store.
 Direct-to-consumer orders are primarily shipped to the Company's customers through its fulfillment centers, but may also be shipped from any store, or a combination of fulfillment centers and stores depending on the availability of a particular item.
 As the Company's customers continue to shop across multiple channels, the Company has adapted its approach towards meeting this demand.
 Due to the availability of like product in a variety of shopping channels, the Company now sources these products utilizing single stock keeping units based on the omni-channel demand rather than the demand of the separate channels.
 These and other technological capabilities allow the Company to better serve its customers and help it to fill orders that otherwise may have been cancelled due to out-of-stock positions.
-As a result of changing customer behavior and the substantial integration of the operations of the Company's store and direct-to-consumer channels, the Company manages and analyzes its performance based on a single omni-channel rather than separate channels and believes that the omni-channel results present the most meaningful and appropriate measure of the Company's performance.
+As a result of changing customer behavior and the substantial integration of the operations of the Company's store and direct-to-consumer channel results present the most meaningful and appropriate measure of the Company's performance.